kirandash/cypress/01_cypress_testing/README.md

 - Note: while comparing data make sure the type is same
   - Ex: convert string to Number using Number() method

+### 11.4 Environment variables in Cypress

+- Add settings to cypress.json file
+- Use `Cypress.env('key')` to get data
+- Note: In selenium we have to create JAR etc